 Please note that we have 100's of items not shown on this website!

 One of the most prized apples in the United States, the Fuji Apple tree (Malus 'Fuji') delivers a spectacular spring display and produces fruit in an outstanding fall harvest.
-Ornamental and edible, this variety is a native of Japan.
+Ornamental and edible, this variety is from Japan.
 It makes a wonderful focal point in your sunny backyard orchard.